kingfo/as3security/README.md

 About "whitelist.xml"
 ---------------------
-same as _Cross-domain policy_ :
+similar to _Cross-domain policy_ :

 ###  Element specification

-_root element_ name is not required
+_root element_ name is not be required

 #### _allow-access-from_
 * _allow-access-from_ grants a requesting domain access to read data from the target domain